COLUMN

 • Heart Rate Variability (to observe autonomic nervous system function related to various symptoms such as sweating, flushing, dizziness, abdominal pain, and constipation)

-“Dialogue between Mind and Body”
+“Dialogue between MIND and BODY”

 (Kanbara K, LABs Psychosomatic Medicine, https://psychosom.net/en/biofeedback, Jan 2022)